-Providers worry that Obama's jobs plan will hinder healthcare job growthone place advocates say the economy is growing.
+Provider groups are concerned that President Obama’s newly unveiled $447 billion jobs plan will eat away at job growth in the healthcare sector, which is one place advocates say the economy is growing.

 The Obama administration will release more specifics of the jobs bill this week, but the president said it would be paid for, in part, through a combination of tax increases and tweaks to Medicare and Medicaid spending.
 In August, Department of Labor statistics showed that the healthcare industry added 74,000 jobs in the last year, with 3,900 in the assisted living sector in August alone.